apache/spark/BREEZE.rst

   -P, --python <PYTHON_VERSION>
           Python version used for the image.
 This is always major/minor version.
-          One of [ 3.6 3.7 ].
-Default is the python3 or python on the path.
+          One of:

+              3.6 3.7

   -B, --backend <BACKEND>
           Backend to use for tests - it determines which database is used.
+          One of:

-          One of [ sqlite mysql postgres ].
+              sqlite mysql postgres

           Default: sqlite

   -I, --integration <INTEGRATION>
           Integration to start during tests - it determines which integrations are started for integration tests.
 There can be more than one integration started, or all to start all integrations.
           Selected integrations are not saved for future execution.
+          One of:

-          One of [ cassandra kerberos mongo openldap rabbitmq redis all ].
+              cassandra kerberos mongo openldap rabbitmq redis all

   *********************************************************************************************************
   **